 I am not aware of any similar ADSR designs.
 Originally I designed this feature to avoid analog multiplication and to move multiplication of ADSR control voltages out to the controlling digital part.

-Another unique feature is the multi-output capability: The ADSR can be easily extended having more than one outputs.
+Another unique feature is the multi-output capability: The ADSR can be easily extended having more than one output.
 Distinct ADSR outputs can have completely independent attack, sustain and release output voltage levels.
-They do however all share the same timing.
+However, they all share the same timing.

 In UBZR1, this feature is used to feed the VCA inputs of the VCO1,